 4 Critical Lessons You’ll Learn in QC’s Special Effects Makeup Course

-Film is far less forgiving than theater.
+The film is far less forgiving than theater.
 In theater, there’s a considerable distance between the actor and the audience.
 In order to bridge that gap, the actor’s makeup will often be exaggerated.
 This way, even the people in the back row can see it.
-A perk to this is that the actor’s makeup can also afford to have a couple little mistakes or inconsistencies here and there.
+A perk to this is that the actor’s makeup can also afford to have a couple of little mistakes or inconsistencies here and there.
 Chances are, the audience will be too far away to notice.

 On camera, though, people absolutely will notice.
 Typically, special effects makeup for film needs to be realistic.
 The goal is for the audience to suspend disbelief – if even for a single second – and truly believe for a moment in time that the actor really is this character you’ve created.
 If it’s obvious that the wound, blood, or character design is fake, the audience will be pulled out of the experience.